Vyral/vicky-durandisse/_posts/2018-09-17-whats-going-on-with-baltimore-real-estate.md

 For sellers, **you need to know how much equity you have in your house.** If you give me a call, we can schedule a time to do a free market analysis so I can tell you how much your home is worth and what the homes in your neighborhood have sold for; we’ll compare that to what you owe the bank to see how much money you’ll make if you sell your home now.

-**When the market goes down, sellers will lose equity as home prices decrease,** which is why it’s in your best interest to find out how much equity you have in your home and whether or not it makes sense for your you to sell it now or to hold it for a little longer.
+**When the market goes down, sellers will lose equity as home prices decrease,** which is why it’s in your best interest to find out how much equity you have in your home and whether or not it makes sense for you to sell it now or to hold it for a little longer.

 If you’re not planning to sell your house right now, **I can still give you an estimate of how long you’ll have to stay in that house—when the market shifts, you won’t be able to sell your house as easily.**